Old Dutch: Hebban olla vogala (1100)

 Arguably the most famous text containing Old Dutch, the fragment is translated as "All birds have started making nests, except me and you, what are we waiting for?"
 The text is dated from around 1100 and written by a West Flemish monk in a convent in Rochester, England.
 For a long time, the sentence was commonly but erroneously considered to be the earliest in Dutch.
 However, it could be considered the oldest Dutch non-religious poetry.
 The text is usually considered a West Flemish dialect, but certain Ingvaeonic forms might be expected in any of the coastal dialects of Old English, Old Frisian, Old Saxon or Old Dutch.
 However, the -n of the third-person plural hebban, which is absent in both Old English and Frisian, identifies the language as Old Dutch (Old High German habent uses a different stem).
 Hagunnan and hi(c) have a prothetic h, which points also to West Flemish in which the h was frequently dropped or, in the written language, added before vowels (compare abent in the Latin version).
 However, it has been postulated that the text could equally well be Old English, more specifically Old Kentish.

 The Rhinelandic Rhyming Bible (12th century)

 Translated as "Mention one king or earl who wants to believe in their god, what they say is a lie, that's how the people are being deceived", this fragment comes from an important source for Old Dutch: the Rhinelandic Rhyming Bible (Dutch: Rijnlandse Rijmbijbel; German: Rheinische Reimbibel).
 The verse translation of biblical histories is attested only in a series of fragments from different writers.
-It contains Low German (Low Saxon), Old Dutch (Low Franconian) and High German (Rhine-Franconian) elements.
+It contains Old Dutch (Low Franconian), Low German (Low Saxon) and High German (Rhine-Franconian) elements.
 It was likely composed in the northwest of Germany in the early 12th century, possibly in Werden Abbey, near Essen.